 Device and User Identity

-When end-users install a client locally, strongDM generates and records a forgery-resistant fingerprint of the device.
-Each Client and proxy instance have unique cryptographic identities, as distributed via the strongDM API.
+When users install the client locally, StrongDM generates and records a forgery-resistant fingerprint of the device.
+Each client and proxy instance have unique cryptographic identities, as distributed via the StrongDM API.
 Any attempt to access the session from another device will terminate all connections and force re-authentication.

-Once an end user authenticates and initiates a valid session using the Client, a mutually-verified TLS 1.2 connection is established between the Client and one or several Gateways to ensure the confidentiality and integrity of the connection.
+Once a user authenticates and initiates a valid session using the client, a mutually verified TLS 1.2 connection is established between the client and one or several gateways to ensure the confidentiality and integrity of the connection.

-In addition, the Gateway/Relay that is interacting directly with the resource uses the resource's native encryption method, such as TLS/SSL.
+In addition, the gateway or relay that is interacting directly with the resource uses the resource’s native encryption method, such as TLS/SSL.

-strongDM operates primarily in Amazon Web Services, and we use a number of AWS native encryption methods for protecting data at rest within the configured services.
+StrongDM operates primarily in Amazon Web Services (AWS), and we use a number of AWS native encryption methods for protecting data at rest within the configured services.

 We use strict role-based access controls to ensure that only a limited and authorized number of people have the ability to access customer data.